info

 Understanding ETF tax efficiency: A comprehensive video

-While most people know exchange-traded funds (ETFs) offer tax advantages over mutual funds, few understand how, and there’s even some confusion about whether all ETFs share the same level of tax efficiency.
-We break it down below.
+While most people know exchange-traded funds (ETFs) offer tax advantages over mutual funds, they may not understand how and whether all ETFs share the same level of tax efficiency.

-ETFs’ tax advantages stem from the unique way that they’re structured, which allows for two main sources of tax efficiency:
+ETFs provide tax advantages that stem from the way that they're structured, which allows for two main sources of tax efficiency:

 1. Externalization: ETFs trade in the secondary market, like a stock exchange, which largely insulates the fund from individual investors’ trading activity.
 In other words, if an ETF investor decides to sell shares of an ETF, a majority of the time, the transaction will occur in the secondary market, which does not involve any interaction with (or impact to) the fund.